secretstartups/handbook/finance/expenses/index.html.md

 **Team Members**:
 - As a public company, GitLab has an obligation to act in the best interests of the corporation and its shareholders.
 This obligation is shared by all Team Members and is the basis of our global travel and expense policy as a public company; Team Members must be thoughtful in spending the company's money.
 - Use best judgment to ensure that all travel is business critical and all expenses are deemed “ordinary and necessary”.
+Team Members should consider conducting meetings via audio or video conferencing when appropriate.
 - Read, understand and adhere to GitLab’s Global Travel & Expense policy.
-- Inform manager of all business trip plans prior to booking.
+- Team Members are also expected to inform their direct manager of all business trip plans prior to booking to ensure that the proposed trip is within their departmental budget.
+Team Members must receive Manager approval for any proposed business critical trips.
 - Submit all expenses timely.
 All Team Members should submit expenses by the end of the fiscal quarter in which the expense was incurred.
 GitLab’s fiscal quarter end dates are January 31, April 30, July 31, October 31.
-- Follow-up with your manager if they haven’t approved your expense report.
+- Follow-up with your manager or the AP team if they haven’t approved your expense report.

 **Managers and/or Budget Owners**:
 - Ensure that Team members’ expenses are in compliance with GitLab’s Global Travel & Expense policy.
 - We ask that managers set pre-trip awareness expectations within their teams to ensure that trips are business critical and budgeted for.
 - Please work with your respective Finance Partner to know your specific team's budget and amount spent to date.
+- Managers are expected to review their team’s expenses in their entirety every month, and must flag any concerns immediately to the Accounts Payable team.
+Potential violations of GitLab’s expense Policy as it relates to gifts and entertainment should also be flagged to the Legal department in a manner consistent with [GitLab’s Whistleblower Policy](https://drive.google.com/drive/folders/1kB3k5FRnR3OUBP0Eyo3SxxyPKeiRFfUk).
+- Managers will be required to sign off that they have reviewed their team’s expenses.
+- Managers will be held accountable for any unreported abuse by their Team Members.
+- AP will flag Managers if further information is required for their direct reports.
+- Please see the attached [Manager Policy](https://docs.google.com/document/d/1HQF-_fDIkjsmq-ExsFQwwTW-x8rocGKSDRZVdMYQudA/edit) for more details.

 **Accounting**:
 - Maintain and communicate the Global Travel & Expense Policy out to the Company on a regular cadence as updates occur.
-- Ensure that expense reports are in compliance with the T&E Policy.
+- Ensure that expense reports are in compliance with the  Global Travel & Expense Policy.
 - Provide clear and timely feedback to Team Members and managers regarding missing information, general questions, or “out of policy” issues, and escalate potential violations of the gifts and entertainment expense rules to the Legal department in a manner consistent with GitLab’s [Whistleblower Policy](https://drive.google.com/drive/folders/1kB3k5FRnR3OUBP0Eyo3SxxyPKeiRFfUk).
 - Review and process all expense reports that require AP Admin review, within 7 working days from the date submitted.